Pallottelijat/ArkeniMyDailyCards/TermsOfService.md

 App Name: Arkeni-My Daily Cards

-Publisher: Marja Tuhkanen (hereinafter referred to as "the Publisher")
+Publisher: Marja Tuhkanen (here in after referred to as "the Publisher")

 ## Introduction